TheOathMan/SubShift/README.md

 # SubShift

 Script that shifts (delay/advance) subtitle time in a file or across an entire folder.
-Supported formats are .srt, .vtt, .sub, .sbv, .lrc, .ass and .ssa.
+Supported files are .srt, .vtt, .sub, .sbv, .lrc, .ass and .ssa.

 ## How to use